abhay-ramesh/pushduck/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in next-s3-uploader, please report it responsibly by following these steps:
+If you discover a security vulnerability in pushduck, please report it responsibly by following these steps:

 ### 🔒 Private Disclosure

 **DO NOT** create public GitHub issues for security vulnerabilities.
 Instead, please use one of these secure reporting methods:

 1. **GitHub Security Advisories** (Recommended)
-   - Go to the [Security tab](https://github.com/abhay/next-s3-uploader/security/advisories) of this repository
+   - Go to the [Security tab](https://github.com/abhay/pushduck/security/advisories) of this repository
    - Click "Report a vulnerability"
    - Fill out the advisory form with detailed information